Invite or Host a Visiting Scholar

 3. Complete the Visiting Scholar DS-2019 Data Form, Part A – Department Request and Verification

-4. Complete the PD-7 “Personal Action Form and submit to [email protected]
+4. FOR UNPAID APPOINTMENTS ONLY Complete the PD-7 “Personal Action Form and submit to [email protected]

 5. Send the following forms to the scholar to complete and sign.
 Forms should be returned to you (host faculty) or your departmental administrator: